Skip to content

 scoop of strawberry ice cream

-If you have three or four points wrapped up in a single page, you’re not going deep enough.
+If you have three or four points wrapped up in two pages, you’re not going deep enough.

 Rethink your list of points or issues.
 If you only have three or four, see if you can double that.

-Then for each point, dig in and find numbers, dates, quotable quotes… some sort of evidence that makes a strong case for that point.
+Then for each point, dig in and find numbers, dates, quotable quotes… the evidence that makes a strong case for that point.

 Doing all that will lengthen and deepen your numbered list.